 If you’re a woman over 40, then you probably already know about sweating and menopause.
 There is a slew of symptoms that come along with this natural hormonal change, but one of the most well-known are hot flashes.
 You’re going about your day when all of a sudden it feels as if you’ve been walking in the Sahara Desert.

 Your skin turns red and you break out in a sweat.
 Or maybe you wake up in the middle of the night soaked in sweat and have to wake up your sweetie to help you change the sheets.
 It’s a pain at any time of day!

 If you’ve got diabetes, sweating can be the first sign that something is wrong, so any excessive sweating should be noted with care.
 An outbreak of sweat can mean that you’ve got low blood sugar.
 It is recommended that diabetes sufferers keep candy or soda close at hand in order to stop an episode of low blood sugar in its tracks.

 Low blood sugar can even sometimes cause sweating in those without diabetes!

 Hyperthyroidism is when your thyroid gland goes into overdrive, producing too much of the hormone thyroxine, causing your metabolism to speed up.
 This leads to weight loss, anxiety, and yes, too much sweating!
 Luckily there are many treatment options for this condition, and only your doctor can diagnose you and recommend one to you.

 Until that point, Duradry, the best deodorant for hyperhidrosis, can help you get a grip.

 5. Just Because

-Whatever the cause of sweating, Dura Dry can help.
-All it takes to notice the difference is one application.
-With free shipping, free returns and a money back guarantee, you’ve got nothing to lose — and only sweat-free moments to gain — by trying it!
+Whatever the cause of sweating, Duradry can help.
+All it takes to notice the difference in one application.
+With free shipping, free returns, and a money-back guarantee, you’ve got nothing to lose and only sweat-free moments to gain - get started for $20!